 Corn Starch: Cornstarch is used to thicken the plumb juice while the bars bake.
 It does not need to be dissolved in additional liquid and can be sprinkled over the fruit before adding the final layer.

-Line a 9 x 9-inch baking pan with parchment paper allowing the ends to extend over two of the sides, spray with nonstick spray, and set aside.
-Heat oven to 375 degrees Fahrenheit and position an oven rack at the top of the oven.
+Step 1: Line a 9 x 9-inch baking pan with parchment paper allowing the ends to extend over two of the sides, spray with nonstick spray, and set aside.
+Heat oven to 375°F (190°C) and position an oven rack at the top of the oven.

 Cool completely then refrigerate for one hour.
 Use the parchment paper to lift the bars from the pan for easy cutting and cut them into squares.